enjoy-digital/vhdl2doc/Readme.txt

 -------------------------------

-This is the souce code of a Python tool that let you easily explore and find the hierarchy of an VHDL design.
+This is the souce code of a Python tool that let you easily explore and find the hierarchy of a VHDL design.

 [> What can you do with?

-  - Found an undocumented design and want to understand explore it in your html browser?
+  - Found an undocumented design and want to understand/explore it in your html browser?
   - Want a quick overview of your work to exchange with your client?
   - Want to know the compilation order of your design?

   With the use of special Vhdl2Doc Tags you can also:
   - Embedded timing diagrams, diagrams, illustration or others pictures in your VHDL Code
   - Embedded comments, informations, .. in your VHDL Code
   - ...
   And visualize all this informations in a clean and simple html interface.

 [> Directory Structure